Rangga056/airbnb-clone/README.md

 - **CSS Modules**: For styling components with scoped styles.
 - **TailwindCSS**: Utility-first CSS framework.
 - **Kinde**: Powerful user authentication that integrates in minutes.
--**Supabase**: An open source Firebase alternative.
+- **Supabase**: An open source Firebase alternative.
--**Prisma**: Open source Node.js and TypeScript ORM with a readable data model, automated migrations, type-safety, and auto-completion.
+- **Prisma**: Open source Node.js and TypeScript ORM with a readable data model, automated migrations, type-safety, and auto-completion.
--**Shadcn**: Beautifully designed components that you can copy and paste into your apps.
+- **Shadcn**: Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 - **React Day Picker**: A date picker component for React.
 Renders a monthly calendar to select days.
 DayPicker is customizable, works great with input fields and can be styled to match any design.
 - **Leaflet**: The leading open-source JavaScript library for mobile-friendly interactive maps.
 - **Vercel**: Platform for deploying serverless functions and static sites.